trychlos/pwix-field/README.md

 The package's behavior can be configured through a call to the `Field.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

 Known configuration options are:

+- `prefixes`

+    A list of prefixes used by the application.

+    The package needs to know them in order to filter them before sending to schema or tabular or...

+    Default to an empty array.

 - `verbosity`